Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

-Analogous to what we did for the contravariant approach, referring to the comparison lemma, we will make the identification $\mathrm{Set}^{\V(\A)}\cong\mathrm{Sh}(\V(\A))$, where $\V(\A)$ is equipped with the Alexandroff topology\footnote{This consists of the upper sets.} here.
-We do this since we have a nice desciption of locales internal to localic toposes, namely,
+In analogy with what we did for the contravariant approach, using the comparison lemma, we will make the identification $\mathrm{Set}^{\V(\A)}\cong\mathrm{Sh}(\V(\A))$, where $\V(\A)$ is here equipped with the Alexandroff topology\footnote{This consists of the upper sets.}.
+We do this since we have a convenient description of locales internal to localic toposes, namely,

 As was computed in \cite{heugel}, these identifications give us the following bundle of locales, representing $\uli\Sigma_*$.